Simon's Rock at Bard College: Massachusetts (1964–2025)

-From 1964 to 1970, the buildings of the campus were built on Great Pine Farm, a farm that was owned by Hall's family.
+From 1964 to 1970, the buildings of the campus were on Great Pine Farm, a farm owned by Hall's family.
 These buildings were the college center, the library, the classroom buildings, three dormitories (now dormitories primarily for first-year students: Crosby, Dolliver, and Kendrick) and the dining hall.
 Some of the farm's buildings, such as Hall's own home, were incorporated into the college campus as well.
 Hall was the president of the college at its founding.

 In 1966, the first class, all women, were admitted to Simon's Rock.
 These women, along with some of the other early classes, went through a four-year program that resulted in the associate's degree, at which point students desiring a further degree would have to transfer to another school.
 This differs from the current system, in which students receive an associate degree typically after two years, and a bachelor's degree after four years of study.

 The year 1970 saw both the first commencement ceremonies at Simon's Rock as well as the first coeducational entering class.

 Hall retired as Simon's Rock's president in 1972 after students organized a vote of no confidence, handing the post off to Baird W. Whitlock, whose presidency ended in 1977.
 Though only serving for five years, Whitlock was very influential to Simon's Rock's development.
 He oversaw a complete change in the associate's program, which was condensed into two years, eliminating the high school components.
-He also oversaw the beginning of the bachelor's degree program, which was accredited in 1974 by the New England Association of Schools and Colleges, and awarded the first BA degrees in 1976.
-Samuel McGill was Simon's Rock's president from 1977 to 1979.
+He also oversaw the beginning of the bachelor's degree program, which awarded its first BA degrees in 1976.